Daily Houserule tweets: December 2022

 But, a tangent:

-DFRPG appears to drop Sumo Wrestling’s parry penalty vs kicks, arguably making Wrestling a tad inferior.
+DFRPG appears to drop Sumo Wrestling’s parry penalty vs kicks, arguably lifting the skill a bit above Wrestling.

 It’s a tiny difference.
-But, just brainstorming here: if you were to view Wrestling as inferior (perhaps after further tweaking), you could arguably demote it to Easy.
+But, just brainstorming here: if you were to view Wrestling as the inferior skill (perhaps after further tweaking), you could demote it to Easy.

 And if you did so, you get one nicety: three neat striking + grappling skill pairs, one for each difficulty level: